-- Management will not admit an applicant if a background check reveals any of the following circumstances with regard to an applicant or member of an applicant's household; provided that the circumstances outlined in (E)(1)(c),(d),(e) and (f) below will be considered on a case by case basis in light of mitigating circumstances by Management in its discretion, as specified in Section (IX)(E)(3) below: - Any applicant or member of applicant's household is subject to a lifetime registration requirement or a 10 year registration requirement under the Illinois Sex Offender Statute or any other state sex offender registration program; - Any applicant or member of applicant's household was convicted of manufacturing methamphetamine in subsidized housing; - Any criminal activity during the period subject to review under Section 5(a)(2) of the current form of the CHA Residential Lease Agreement, currently the past three years, or any successor provision thereto, the "Review Period," that involved physical violence to another person or property, assault, aggravated assault, or which would adversely affect the health, safety, or right to peaceful enjoyment of the premises by other Residents, Management or its employees;
+- Management will not admit an applicant if a background check reveals any of the following circumstances with regard to an applicant or member of an applicant's household: - a.
+Any applicant or member of applicant's household is subject to a lifetime registration requirement or a 10 year registration requirement under the Illinois Sex Offender Statute or any other state sex offender registration program; - b.
+Any applicant or member of applicant's household was convicted of manufacturing methamphetamine in subsidized housing; - c.
+Any criminal activity during the period subject to review under Section 5(a)(2) of the current form of the CHA Residential Lease Agreement, currently the past three years, or any successor provision thereto, the "Review Period," that involved physical violence to another person or property, assault, aggravated assault, or which would adversely affect the health, safety, or right to peaceful enjoyment of the premises by other Residents, Management or its employees;